How to tire out a high energy dog when the weather is bad

 Energised and entertained: Keeping it fun during the storm

 Bad weather is fun for no one.
 If you and your high energy dog breed are spending the day stuck indoors, it doesn’t have to be a day full of chaos.

 PupPod is one of the best toys for high energy dogs, offering both physical and mental exercise to enrich them and tire them out.
 Above are some ways to get the most out of PupPod to tire out a dog inside.
-If you don’t have a PupPod, there are some other methods to try, alternatively you can pre-order one, here.
+If you don’t have a PupPod, there are some other methods to try, alternatively you can buy one, here.